languantan/apgain/README.md

 apgain
 ======

-calculates AP gain by codename for ingress
+calculate AP gain by codename for ingress

 pre-requisites
 ======